Overview¶

 Consider the following guidelines and expected behaviors, which apply generally to all types of Adaptable Framework drivers (CA, Application, Log, Workflow, etc.).

-• PowerShell functions are responsible for ensuring that data meets the requirements of the integration point
+in .NET to invoke PowerShell functions inside a locally hosted script - PowerShell functions are responsible for ensuring that data meets the requirements of the integration point

-• All functions (except where noted) must be present in the script, but they are optional from a logic standpoint.
+- All functions (except where noted) must be present in the script, but they are optional from a logic standpoint.

-Hash Tables
+Hash Tables¶

 Venafi passes variables to (and receives them from) PowerShell functions in the form of hash tables, which are generally easier to work with and allow for the addition of variables without changing the function definition.

-• A general hash table, $General, which includes a common set of data available from Venafi, is passed to all the functions
+, which includes a common set of data available from Venafi, is passed to all the functions - A specific hash table,

-• All functions must return a single hash table that includes a result along with any other variables that the function is required to return - check the documentation for the function in question to see what is expected in the return
+, which includes data that is applicable only to the specific function, is passed to some functions that require additional data - All functions must return a single hash table that includes a result along with any other variables that the function is required to return - check the documentation for the function in question to see what is expected in the return

-Naming Conventions
+Naming Conventions¶

 To avoid collisions, you should adopt a standard naming convention that will be used when creating objects (certificates, devices, applications) in Venafi.
 Collisions can occur when the name you define already exists in Venafi's inventory.
 One option to avoid collisions is to use the same prefix or suffix, and then add something unique to the name.